vapor/docs/4.0/docs/crypto.md

 Bcrypt is a password hashing algorithm that uses a randomized salt to ensure hashing the same password multiple times doesn't result in the same digest.

-Vapor's provides a `Bcrypt` type for hashing and comparing passwords.
+Vapor provides a `Bcrypt` type for hashing and comparing passwords.

 ```swift
 import Vapor